 All colour calibration is perceptual.
 Just because a probe is often used to take measurements doesn't change that fact!

 With the advent of RGB OLED and laser based display technologies (and to a lesser extend WRGB OLED and RGB LED LCD) there has been an industry-wide realisation that the existing 1931 CIE 2 degree observer colour matching function (CMF) is not actually accurate enough for colour matching many modern displays.

-The issue was initially thought to be primarily due to the widely varying spectral colour distribution of the different technologies, with relatively narrow spectral bandwidths of the primary RGB channels, causing probes used to make colour readings report variations that are not within visually acceptable tolerances.
+The issue is primarily due to the widely varying spectral colour distribution of the different technologies, with relatively narrow spectral bandwidths of the primary RGB channels, causing probes used to make colour readings report variations that are not within visually acceptable tolerances.
 The resulting perception form a viewer's perspective is that the colours on one display do not match those on other displays with wider spectral distributions.

 In display colourimetry, metamerism is the ability to match colours on different displays with different spectral power distributions, caused by the use of different display technologies.